telerik/reporting-docs/knowledge-base/only-invariant-culture-is-supported-in-globalization-invariant-mode-error.md

 ---
-title: Parameter 'Culture' is an invalid culture identifier
+title: Parameter 'Culture' Is an Invalid Culture Identifier
 description: "Learn how to resolve the error message 'Only invariant culture is supported in globalization-invariant mode'."
 type: troubleshooting
 page_title: Only invariant culture is supported in globalization-invariant mode
 slug: only-invariant-culture-is-supported-in-globalization-invariant-mode-error
-tags: .NET 6.0, .NET 7, .NET 8
+tags: .NET 6, .NET 7, .NET 8
 res_type: kb
 ---